 I liked Huckleberry Finn.
 It’s been a while since I’ve read it.
 I should probably read it again to see what I think about it these days.
 Regardless, I am considering buying a few extra copies and handing them out.
-Talk of book banning always motivates me to promote seditious material.
+Talk of book banning always motivates me to promote “seditious” material.

 Of course, striking ole’ Huck from a school reading list is nothing new.
 It’s also merely symptomatic of much, much bigger problems.
-All I can picture is bonfires surrounded by masses of college-attending zombies, gleefully tossing “offensive” materials into the flames as they wear malicious smiles and smugly think themselves progressive.
+All I can picture is bonfires surrounded by masses of students, gleefully tossing “offensive” materials into the flames as they wear malicious smiles and smugly think themselves progressive.
 How terrifying. (insert shudder here)

 According to this article, “…a Montgomery County school removed Huckleberry Finn from its curriculum after a group of students said the book made them feel uncomfortable.”